DataDog/integrations-core/openstack_controller/README.md

 ##### Log collection

-1. Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+1. Collecting logs is disabled by default in the Datadog Agent, you can enable it in `datadog.yaml`:

    ```yaml
    logs_enabled: true